Here & Now (musical)

 Here & Now is a jukebox musical with a book by Shaun Kitchener based on the songs of the British pop group Steps.
-It premiered on 9 November 2024.
+It premiered on 9 November 2024 and received a nomination for Best New Musical at the 2026 WhatsOnStage Awards.

 Production history

 World premiere: Birmingham (2024)

 On 26 January 2024, it was announced that the musical will have its world premiere at The Alexandra, Birmingham beginning previews on 9 November, with a gala night on 19 November (with Steps appearing and performing during the Finale Megamix), running until 30 November 2024, after being extended from 24 November due to popular demand.
 It became the venue's fastest-selling show in its history, with 50% of seats sold in the first 24 hours.
-The show is directed by Rachel Kavanaugh with choreography by Matt Cole, set designed by Tom Rogers, lighting designed by Howard Hudson, costumes designed by Gabriella Slade, sound design by Adam Fisher, Wigs, Hair and Makeup design by Sam Cox, and casting by Will Burton.
+The show is directed by Rachel Kavanaugh with Matt Cole handling choreography, Tom Rogers handling set design, Howard Hudson handling lighting design, Gabriella Slade handling costume design, Adam Fisher handling sound design, Will Burton handling casting, and Sam Cox handling wig, hair and makeup design.
 Musical supervision, orchestrations and arrangements are by Matt Spencer-Smith.
 It is produced by Steps, ROYO and Pete Waterman.
 Initial principle casting for the world premiere was announced on 18 July 2024, with the full cast revealed on 4 September 2024.

 UK and Ireland tour (2025–2026)

 During the finale of the Birmingham gala night, Steps announced that the musical will embark on a UK and Ireland tour beginning at the Aylesbury Waterside Theatre on 29 August 2025, before an official opening at the Manchester Opera House.
-It is then set to visit King's Theatre, Glasgow; Bord Gáis Energy Theatre, Dublin; Cliffs Pavilion, Southend; New Victoria Theatre, Woking; His Majesty's Theatre, Aberdeen; Theatre Royal, Newcastle; New Wimbledon Theatre; Theatre Royal, Nottingham; Lyceum Theatre, Sheffield; Liverpool Empire Theatre; Theatre Royal, Brighton; Globe Theatre, Stockton-on-Tees; Mayflower Theatre, Southampton; Grand Opera House, Belfast; Wales Millennium Centre, Cardiff; Grand Opera House, York; New Theatre Oxford; Edinburgh Playhouse; Grand Theatre, Wolverhampton; Hall for Cornwall, Truro; Theatre Royal, Plymouth; Milton Keynes Theatre; Opera House Theatre, Blackpool; Theatre Royal, Norwich; Hull New Theatre; Curve, Leicester and Grand Theatre, Leeds before finishing at Marlowe Theatre, Canterbury in May 2026.
+It is then set to visit King's Theatre, Glasgow; Bord Gáis Energy Theatre, Dublin; Cliffs Pavilion, Southend; New Victoria Theatre, Woking; His Majesty's Theatre, Aberdeen; Theatre Royal, Newcastle; New Wimbledon Theatre; Theatre Royal, Nottingham; Lyceum Theatre, Sheffield; Liverpool Empire Theatre; Theatre Royal, Brighton; Globe Theatre, Stockton-on-Tees; Mayflower Theatre, Southampton; Grand Opera House, Belfast; Wales Millennium Centre, Cardiff; Grand Opera House, York; New Theatre Oxford; Edinburgh Playhouse; Grand Theatre, Wolverhampton; Theatre Royal, Plymouth; Milton Keynes Theatre; Opera House Theatre, Blackpool; Theatre Royal, Norwich; Hull New Theatre; Curve, Leicester and Grand Theatre, Leeds before finishing at Marlowe Theatre, Canterbury in May 2026.
 Initial principle casting for the tour was announced on 22 May 2025.

+Steps promoted the tour with a live performance alongside the cast on Britain's Got Talent on May 24, 2025; and on Strictly Come Dancing from the Blackpool Tower Ballroom on November 22, 2025.